ga-wdi-boston/wdi_7_js_angular/README.md

 	* to define a $scope property
 	* to define a $scope method
 * Use $http built in service to communicate with an API

+### Day 2

 * Use ngRoute module to create navigation
-* Explain what an angular filter is

-### Day 2

 * Explain what an angular service is
 * Use factories to share data between controllers
 * Create a custom filter